Can Fisker Inc. (FSR) Remain Competitive?

 FSR’s Market Performance

-FSR stocks went up by 7.98% for the week, with a monthly jump of 47.06% and a quarterly performance of 36.66%, while its annual performance rate touched 127.16%.
-The volatility ratio for the week stands at 8.18% while the volatility levels for the past 30 days are set at 13.62% for Fisker Inc..
-The simple moving average for the period of the last 20 days is 6.28% for FSR stocks with a simple moving average of 57.70% for the last 200 days.
+FSR stocks went down by -10.00% for the week, with a monthly jump of 14.18% and a quarterly performance of 34.94%, while its annual performance rate touched 109.09%.
+The volatility ratio for the week stands at 7.20% while the volatility levels for the past 30 days are set at 13.21% for Fisker Inc..
+The simple moving average for the period of the last 20 days is -8.06% for FSR stocks with a simple moving average of 39.20% for the last 200 days.

 Analysts’ Opinion of FSR